East 29th Street Safety Improvements

 I see the CNV have noted that they are trying to discourage shortcutting to the hwy via neighbourhoods that do not have the road infrastructure to handle this amount of traffic.
 Please advise how the left turn lanes aligns with discouraging shortcutting?
 Left turn lanes seem more like forcing traffic into neighbourhoods without sidewalks, which are one-lane for traffic due to cars parked on both sides.
 Keep traffic on the major arterial roads where it should be.

-BK asked 12 months ago
+BK asked about 1 year ago

 Thank you for your comment.
 The City recognizes that the number of left turns onto St. Georges from E 29th is high.
 The consideration for the left turn bay at St. Georges is to make this turn safer for all users at the intersection.
 To discourage shortcutting through St. Georges, we are adding left turn bays on E 29th at Lonsdale with considerations for signal improvements to increase the efficiency and capacity of the intersection.
 These improvements can make Lonsdale a more appealing option and reduce the attraction to cut through local streets.